lisegmbh/LiInfiniteCarousel/README.md

+> :warning: **Unmaintained/Archived blog post example**: This repository contains one of our blog post's demo code.
+We do not maintain or update this repository.

 # LiInfiniteCarousel

 Use LiInfiniteCarousel to create an easy to use carousel which can display many items and cycle through them one by one